 Harnessing Energy in the Biosphere to Build Sustainable Energy Systems

-In September 2011, the National Science Foundation (NSF) awarded a $20 million, five-year grant to build Iowa's research capacity in renewable energy and energy efficiency.
+In September 2011, the National Science Foundation (NSF) awarded a $20 million, five-year grant to build Iowa’s research capacity in renewable energy and energy efficiency.
 The Iowa Power Fund, a state program supporting energy innovation and independence, has also granted the project $2 million to pay for research equipment.
-Read the press-release.
+Read the original press release.

 Iowa is among the nation’s leading states in renewable energy resources.
 Despite ranking 26th in land area, it is 1st in the nation in ethanol fuel production and 4th in wind power generation.
 As the nation transitions away from fossil fuels, bioenergy and wind energy are logical resources for Iowa to develop.
 This transition in energy supply from mining and drilling to harnessing renewable energy flows at or near the Earth’s surface is not without significant challenges.